 Standard models in the Typhoon HIL microgrid library helped save 4-5 months in controller development and testing.

-C-HIL technology increased test coverage in a low-cost environment which ensures great product performance and cost-savings for Hitachi ABB customers.
+C-HIL technology increased test coverage in a low-cost environment which ensures great product performance and cost-savings for Hitachi Energy customers.

 The Industry Spotlight series features global leaders who are using model-based test solutions and HIL technology for their leading-edge projects in the power electronics and power systems industry.

-Hitachi Energy Power Grids is a pioneering technology leader in advanced automation systems and digital energy solutions for utilities, industry sectors, mobility, IT, cities, and remote communities.
+Hitachi Energy is a pioneering technology leader in advanced automation systems and digital energy solutions for utilities, industry sectors, mobility, IT, cities, and remote communities.

-Why did Hitachi Energy Power Grids use Typhoon HIL solutions?
+Why did Hitachi Energy use Typhoon HIL solutions?

 Tilo Buehler: Typhoon Hardware-in-the-Loop was the tool of choice as an integral part of our toolchain, where the process of the integration starts with the actual design works all the way into the operational part.